F1: Vettel opens 7-point lead over Hamilton after Bahrain GP win

 Points for Haas and Renault

-Better days were had by both the Haas F1 Team -- Romain Grosjean steered his way to eight place -- and Renault's Nico Hulkenberg who bagged his first points finish of the season after coming home ninth.
+Better days were had by both the Haas F1 Team -- Romain Grosjean steered his way to eighth place -- and Renault's Nico Hulkenberg bagged his first points finish of the season after coming home ninth.

 After back-to-back races in China and Bahrain, F1 takes a short break before returning in two week's time for the Russian Grand Prix at the Sochi Autodrom on April 30.